 Scientists have found fossils offering them insight as to how long bats have existed.
 A fossil found in 2008 was dated to be over 52 million years old.
 Research shows that this bat had evolved to fly before they could echolocate.

 Evidence of the physical appearance of early bat fossils indicates that bats have always been able to fly.
-Recently a team of paleontologists stumbled upon the remains an ancient giant bat (Mystacina miocenalis) in New Zealand’s South Island.
+Recently a team of paleontologists stumbled upon the remains of an ancient giant bat (Mystacina miocenalis) in New Zealand’s South Island.

 Analysis of the bat fossil suggests the huge bat roamed the area at least 16 million years ago.